 - Introducing additional ways to offer knowledge to employees as and when they need it.
 There has traditionally been two employee access points to (formally documented) knowledge.
 Firstly, MDRs – the knowledge base(s) – that were initially made available to IT staff and then extended, usually with different articles, to end users via self-service portals.
 Secondly, ITSM tools introduced in-ticket (and in-portal) knowledge features to automatically provide relevant knowledge as the employee types the need.
 From an end-user perspective, this still requires them to “go somewhere” to seek help (and knowledge) rather than having the knowledge come to them.
 With the latter mirroring what employees are now increasingly experiencing, and expecting, in their personal lives.

 - Augmenting “basic” knowledge management technology with additional capabilities.
 Existing ITSM tools might already have some features that do this.
-For example, read-counters, end-user feedback mechanisms (such as “thumbs up/down” or “this is out of date,” and date-driven update flags.
-But technology can also do so much more to help – in particular using AI and machine learning.
+For example, read-counters, end-user feedback mechanisms (such as “thumbs up/down” or “this is out of date,” and date-driven update flags).
+But technology can also do so much more to help – in particular, using AI and machine learning.
 From identifying knowledge gaps to the automatic creation of new knowledge.
-And the technology not only increases the volume of knowledge articles, it will also help to ensure that knowledge stays relevant (and thus useful).
+And the technology not only increases the volume of knowledge articles, but it will also help to ensure that knowledge stays relevant (and thus useful).

 - Taking a consumer, rather than supplier, based approach.
 This is understanding that “size (or volume) isn’t everything.”
-Not just in providing easy-to-consume answers over potentially-bloated knowledge articles but also applying the “Pareto Principle.”
-This is “that, for many events, roughly 80% of the effects come from 20% of the causes,” with 80% of end-user issues potentially covered by just 20% of knowledge of articles.
+Not just in providing easy-to-consume answers over potentially-bloated knowledge articles but also in applying the “Pareto Principle.”
+This is “that, for many events, roughly 80% of the effects come from 20% of the causes,” with 80% of end-user issues potentially covered by just 20% of the knowledge articles.
 This 20% should thus be the focus of early, and ongoing, knowledge efforts.

 - Finally tackling organizational issues related to knowledge sharing.
-It’s something that will pays dividends now, but it’s also a must-do for the future.
+It’s something that will pay dividends now, but it’s also a must-do for the future.
 As already mentioned, AI technology will need knowledge, information, and data to work effectively.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.